fugalh/jamb/README.md

 [View a demonstration](https://www.youtube.com/shorts/1N0cK-HaY4k)

 # Aeolus notes
-You should run the Aeolus GUI and set up MIDI routing and audio settings, then exit cleanly so that tuning and settings are saved properly.
+You should run the Aeolus GUI and set up MIDI routing and audio settings, then save and exit cleanly so that tuning and settings are saved properly.
 Be sure to enable control on the first MIDI channel.
-You can connect from another machine running X (e.g. a Linux desktop or a Mac from [XQuartz](https://www.xquartz.org/)) or you can connect a keyboard, mouse, and display then run `startx`.
+You can connect from another machine running X (e.g. a Linux desktop or a Mac with [XQuartz](https://www.xquartz.org/)), or you can connect a keyboard, mouse, and display then run `startx`.

 The text UI for Aeolus is poorly documented and doesn't expose the full functionality of the GUI, but here are a few things you can do (refer to Aeolus source for more):